PyMoDAQ/PyMoDAQ/docs/src/usage/Installation.rst

 Python Versions
 +++++++++++++++

-As of today (late october 2021), PyMoDAQ has been efficiently used on python 3.7 and 3.8 versions.
+As of today (early 2022), PyMoDAQ has been efficiently used on python 3.7 up to 3.9 versions.
 It's source code is regularly tested against those versions.
-Work is in progress to make it working with python 3.9 and 3.10, but some of PyMoDAQ's dependencies are not yet available for these versions.
+Work is in progress to make it working with python 3.10, but some of PyMoDAQ's dependencies are not yet available for these versions.